ArduPilot/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

 appropriate ArduPilot firmware installed and has booted correctly (on Pixhawk there are useful :ref:`LEDs <common-leds-pixhawk>` and :ref:`Sounds <common-sounds-pixhawkpx4>` which can tell you the state of the autopilot).

+If using a remoter link (not USB) and Mission Planner connects, but does not download parameters or you cannot get commands, like mode changes acted upon,then the autopilot probably has Singing turned on.
+See :ref:`common-MAVLink2-signing`.

 .. _troubleshooting-composite-connections: